Aurel300/haxe-sys/README.md

 To avoid the `someMethod` + `someMethodSync` naming scheme present in Node.js, the two versions are more clearly split:

  - `sys.FileSystem` and `sys.async.FileSystem` (static methods)
- - `sys.io.File` has an `async` filed for asynchronous instance methods
+ - `sys.io.File` has an `async` field for asynchronous instance methods

 ```haxe
 // synchronously: